 Below are the situations in which an asylum applicant will become eligible to apply for an EAD.

-After you first submit your application for asylum (assuming you apply affirmatively, rather than after being placed in removal proceedings), your case will be heard by the Asylum Office within a matter of weeks.
-If you are granted asylum at that time, great - but many deserving asylum applicants are not granted asylum then.
+After you first submit your application for asylum (assuming you apply affirmatively, rather than after being placed in removal proceedings), your case will be heard by the Asylum Office, possibly within a matter of weeks.
+If you are granted asylum at that time, great; but many deserving asylum applicants are not, so be emotionally ready for this possibility.

-Instead, assuming the applicant has no other right to be in the United States, the case gets referred to the immigration court system (for removal proceedings).
+Instead, assuming the asylum applicant has no other right to be in the United States, the case gets referred to the immigration court system, for removal proceedings.
 The applicant is scheduled for a master calendar hearing a few weeks into the future.
-But that is only to set another date, even further into the future, for the actual hearing.
-And if that hearing doesn't finish on the day it starts, it will be continued to another date, many more weeks or months into the future.
+But that hearing is only to set another date, even further into the future, for the individual, merits hearing.
+And if that hearing doesn't finish on the day it starts, it could be continued to another date, many more weeks or months into the future.

-You can then appeal to the federal court in your circuit, and after that to the Supreme Court of the United States.
-But by this time, several years will most likely have gone by – all without a right to work in the United States.
+You can then appeal to the federal court in your circuit, and after that possibly even to the Supreme Court of the United States (though it only chooses a few cases to hear each year).
+By this time, many years will have gone by; all without a right to work in the United States.

-People who apply for asylum may be able to obtain work authorization if 150 days have passed after they filed their application, and there has been no decision on their case from USCIS or the IJ.
-This comes from Section 208(d)(2) of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C.A. § 1158(d)(2); 8 C.F.R. § 208.7(a).
-After you request the EAD, USCIS has another 30 days in which to process the application (your Form I-765).
+People who apply for asylum might be able to obtain work authorization if 150 days have passed after they filed their application with no decision on their case from USCIS or the IJ.
+This comes from Section 208(d)(2) of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C.A. § 1158(d)(2); and 8 C.F.R. § 208.7(a).

-Applying for asylum is complex and difficult, and best done with a lawyer's help.
-The lawyer can also help monitor the progress of the EAD clock in your case, and remind the appropriate party to keep the clock running when it should.
+Applying for asylum is complex and difficult, and is best done with a lawyer's help.
+The lawyer can also help monitor your progress toward qualifying for an EAD.